-The Company recognized a loss of R\$ 15,010 and R\$ 19,522 (company and consolidated) for the year ended December 31, 2018 (R\$ 51 as of December 31, 2017) and, as of that date, current assets exceed liabilities current at R\$ 2,033 and R\$ 55,446 (company and consolidated).
-Management does not recognize the uncertainty about the future capacity of operating cash flow generation considering:
+The Company recorded losses in the amount of R\$ 13,673 for the year ended December 31, 2018 (R\$ 1 as of December 31, 2017), and on that date, current assets exceed current liabilities by R\$ 53,413 (Current Capital net of R\$ 9,740 as of December 31, 2017).
+Although the Company is in a pre-operational phase, Management does not recognize the uncertainty about the future capacity of operating cash flow generation considering:

-- Capital increase of R\$ 302,532, see explanatory note 23.a - Future operating cash flow, based on the business plan reviewed by periodically specialized consulting; and - On December 20, 2018, the subsidiary GNA I signed a financing agreement with BNDES and KFW IPEX-Bank in the amount of R\$ 1.76 billion, which will be used to implement the GNA I TPP, the construction of the LNG terminal, and such as a substation and a transmission line.
+• Increase in paid-in capital of R\$ 445,697, see explanatory note 21.a;

+- Future operating cash flow, based on the business plan reviewed by periodically specialized consulting; and - On December 20, 2018, the Company signed a financing agreement with BNDES and KFW IPEX-Bank in the amount of R\$ 1.76 billion, which will be used to implement the GNA I TPP, the construction of the LNG terminal, and such as a substation and a transmission line.
 The loan release expectation is for the second quarter of 2019.